artem179/xv6/README.md

 * To implement mechanism unreliable signals.
 -----------------------------------------------------------------------------
 ##DEADLINE
-* I fixed bug in mkfifo, now it works correct.
+* I fixed bug in mkfifo (remained a pointer to a remote pipe) , now it works correct (Fixed by adding iput).
 Some examples of working system call `mkfifo()`:
 ```
 $ mkfifo NamedPipe